Jörg Schlaich: Later career

-Schlaich was made a partner and was responsible for the Alster-Schwimmhalle in Hamburg, and more importantly, the Olympic Stadium in Munich.
+Schlaich was made a partner and was responsible for the Alsterschwimmhalle in Hamburg, and more importantly, the Olympic Stadium in Munich.
 He stayed with the firm until 1969.

 In 1974 he became an academic at Stuttgart University, and in 1980 he founded his own firm, Schlaich Bergermann Partner.

 In 1993, with the roof of the Gottlieb-Daimler-Stadion (since 2023 MHPArena) in Stuttgart, he introduced the "speichenrad" principle to structural engineering.
 Indeed, this principle was employed for the first time in the history of Structural Engineering by the Italian engineer Massimo Majowiecki, the designer of the roof of the Olympic Stadium, Rome (built in 1990, three years before the Gottlieb-Daimler-Stadion).
 Since then, his company has successfully employed it in stadium projects across the globe.
 Other structures include the observation tower at the Killesbergpark in Stuttgart.
 Most of his work as well of that of his company is documented on their website.
 He was also the developer of the solar tower (or solar chimney) and is largely credited with inventing the strut and tie model for reinforced concrete.